AreaThe Severnside branch covers Gloucestershire, Greater Bristol, Somerset, North Wiltshire.

-3. The extended Great Western FranchiseRailfuture submitted unified responses from seven Branches and two of its specialist Groups to the DfT.
-View or download our response to the GW Franchise Replacement Consultation in 2012, and view or download our response to the GW Franchise Extension Consultation in 2014.
+3. The extended Great Western FranchiseRailfuture submitted a unified response from seven Branches and two of its specialist groups to GW Franchise Consultations in 2012, 2014 and 2018.

 Railfuture calls for train services to be specified on the basis of growth in passenger numbers and the need for upgraded facilities at stations.
 We strongly support retention of through regional services such as Cardiff-Portsmouth and Great Malvern-Brighton.
 We recognise that main lines such as London-Penzance serve locations with differing aspirations for their train services and press for two or three tiers of service, ie fast, semi-fast and all-stations trains where appropriate.

 We consider that GW main line electrification and Metro West Phase 1 should be completed before another competition is held for the franchise.

-6. A better Cross Country rail networkSevernside Branch has contributed to a unified Railfuture statement of aspirations for the franchise sent to Cross Country Trains in the spring of 2015.
-It calls for improved XC services, including at Ashchurch, Gloucester and Weston-Super-Mare; reinstatement of some XC stops at Bridgwater; and conversion of the Cardiff-Nottingham service to Cardiff-York to improve connectivity between South Wales, Gloucester, Yorkshire and the North East.
+6. A better Cross Country rail networkSevernside Branch contributed to the unified Railfuture response to the DfT Cross Country Franchise Consultation in Summer 2018.
+The response called for improved XC services, including at Ashchurch, Gloucester and Weston-Super-Mare; reinstatement of some XC stops at Bridgwater; and conversion of the Cardiff-Nottingham service to Cardiff-York to improve connectivity between South Wales, Gloucester, Yorkshire and the North East.
 Unfortunately the Government shelved the Consultation pending a review of the structure of the rail industry.
 We will continue to liaise with other Railfuture branches to press for improvements.